by Owen Burt

-Between the years of 1999 and 2007, the little Irish village of Dripsey put quality ahead of quantity as it hosted the shortest St Patrick’s Day Parade the world has ever seen.
+Between the years 1999 and 2007, the Irish village of Dripsey put quality ahead of quantity as it hosted the shortest St Patrick’s Day Parade the world has ever seen.

-The celebration ran a measly 26 yards between the village’s 2 pubs.
-Today, the shorts Paddy’s Day Parade is held in Arkansas, USA, spanning just 98 feet.
+The celebration ran a measly 26 yards between the village’s two pubs.
+Today, the shortest Paddy’s Day Parade is held in Arkansas, USA, spanning just 98 feet.

 The St Patrick’s Day Parade in New York has been running since 1762 and is the oldest and largest St Patrick’s Parade in the world.

-Heading up Fifth Avenue from East 44th Street, the parade contains around 150,000 people, and an approximate 2 million come out to watch.
+Heading up Fifth Avenue from East 44th Street, the parade contains around 150,000 people, and approximately 2 million come out to watch.

 Sign up to receive exclusive offers, competitions and the latest news to your inbox, and you'll be entered into our monthly prize-draw 3 times!